VincentMasselis/RxUIKotlin/README.md

 Unlike `Fragment` and `Activity`, a `RecyclerView.ViewHolder` doesn't have explicit methods which represents a lifecyle, but, under the hood, there is a way to create a lifecycle-like behavior by using the modified version of `RecyclerView.Adapter` named `LifecycleAdapter` and the modified `RecyclerView.ViewHolder` named `LifecycleViewHolder`.

 `LifecycleAdapter` creates 2 lifecycles "Window Attach-Detach" and "Adapter Attach-Detach".
 First calls `LifecycleViewHolder.onWindowAttach` and `LifecycleViewHolder.onWindowDetach` methods when the `ViewHolder` is dettached from the window and attached again a few moments before `onBindViewHolder` is called.
 Second calls `LifecycleViewHolder.onAdapterAttach` and `LifecycleViewHolder.onAdapterDetach` when the `LifecycleAdapter` is added or removed from the `RecyclerView`.

-So, to continue, you have to subclass `LifecycleAdapter` instead of `RecyclerView.Adapter` and `LifecycleViewHolder` instead of `RecyclerView.ViewHolder`, then, inside your `ViewHolder`, you can now override theses 4 methods `onWindowAttach`, `onWindowDetach`, `onAdapterAttach` and `onAdapterDetach` to create you own lifecycle behavior just like you do with a `Fragment` or an `Activity`.
+To use theses methods, you have to subclass `LifecycleAdapter` instead of `RecyclerView.Adapter` and `LifecycleViewHolder` instead of `RecyclerView.ViewHolder`, then, inside your `ViewHolder`, you can now override theses 4 methods `onWindowAttach`, `onWindowDetach`, `onAdapterAttach` and `onAdapterDetach` to create you own lifecycle behavior just like you do with a `Fragment` or an `Activity`.

 ```kotlin
 override fun onAdapterAttach() {